davewsmith/mosquitto-telegraf-influxdb-grafana/README.md

-# mqtt-grafana
+# mosquitto-telegraf-influxdb-grafana

-A basic MQTT/Telegraf/InfluxDB/Grafana stack.
+A basic MQTT (Mosquitto) to TIG (Telegraf/InfluxDB/Grafana) stack.

 Also **A WORK IN PROGRESS**, so use very much at your own risk.